Victim success in historic sexual abuse case against former church minister

 The former priest was sentenced to 10 years for the historical assault on the six young victims, after being found guilty of nine out of the ten counts of indecent assault at Lincoln Crown Court.
 He was also given a sexual harm prevention order and placed on the sex offenders register for life – which shows that justice can be sought, even when cases are historic.

-If you’ve been abused by someone in a position of power, who was either working or volunteering in a religious organisation, such as a church, mosque or synagogue, then our specialist Abuse Claims Solicitors are here to listen and help you.
+If you have experienced religious abuse by someone in a position of power, who was either working or volunteering in a religious organisation, such as a church, mosque or synagogue, then our specialist Abuse Solicitors are here to listen and help you.
 Regardless of whether the case is historical or not, there is always time to seek justice.

 TrustpilotStarsWe're ratedExcellent